ujjawalg035/memory-card-game-contest/README.md

 │   └── script.js                 # Main game logic (to be implemented by participants)
 │
-├── index.html                 # The main HTML file for the game ├── README.md                  # This file - documentation about the project
+├── index.html                 # The main HTML file for the game ├── evaluate.js                #This file is not for you, pls don't modify it!!!
+├── README.md                  # This file - documentation about the project
 └── LICENSE                    # License file for the project
 ```